cschneid-the-elder/mapa/jcl/readme.md

     // ON THE NEXT LINE VIA THE 'X' IN COLUMN 72.
 IN FACT, THIS CAN       X
     // CONTINUE OVER MULTIPLE LINES.
 I AM SHOCKED AND APPALLED.

-... which I'm simply declaring should be dealt with via normal comment notation, and the obsolete...
+... which I'm simply declaring should be dealt with via normal JCL comment notation, and the obsolete...

     //SYSUT3  DD  DSNAME=&&SYSUT3,UNIT=SYSDA,SPACE=(80,(250,250)),         *00000500
     //             DCB=BLKSIZE=80                                           00000600